D3strukt0r/votifier-client-php/README.md

 =================
 This php script allows easy using of the bukkit plugin Votifier

-To Test it on the web
+To Test it on the web:
 ```html+php
 <?php